mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   examples, we do not mean quite the same thing when we call the sun ‘bright’ and when we call the color of a patch of paint ‘bright’.
-On the other hand, if we say that God is wise and that Socrates is wise, we are not making a pun or talking on metaphor.
+On the other hand, if we say that God is wise and that Socrates is wise, we are not making a pun or talking in metaphor.
 ‘This way of using words’, Aquinas says, ‘lies somewhere between pure equivocation and simple univocity, for the word is used neither in the same sense, as with univocal usage, nor in totally different senses, as with equivocation.’